bplaat/strepen/README.md

 ## TODO list:
 - Finish transactions admin crud
+- User strepen
-- Fix current inventory amount and history graphs?
+- User transaction history
 - Add kiosk mode page
-- Create user create transaction
-- Create user list transactions
+- Inventory history graphs?

 ## API
 Here is an idea of how the REST API can look like but with Livewire this is not really nessary any more: